schultkr/DGE-CRED/README.md

 ## Installation

 To use the model just download the repository and follow the instructions provided in the [documentation](https://github.com/schultkr/DGE-CRED/blob/master/DGE-CRED%20Model%20Technical%20Report%20reduced.pdf).
+Further, an example excel workbook with a description of the different variables is avaialable [here](https://github.com/schultkr/DGE-CRED/blob/master/DGE_CRED_Model/ExcelFiles/ModelSimulationandCalibration17Sectorsand6Regions.xlsx).

 ## Scenario Simulation